Dr Stewart-Ibarra’s initial studies provided the first

 We have clinical and entomology laboratories set up in Machala, Ecuador, in partnership with the Ministry of Health and the local university, the Universidad Tecnica de Machala.
 In the clinical laboratory, we enroll patients with suspected dengue fever, chikungunya or Zika fever in the study, then collect demographic information and a blood sample.
 The samples are tested for DENV, CHIKV, or ZIKV.
 They are then sent for further analysis, including the identification of other co-infections.
 For example, we’ve also screened our samples for the presence of Chagas disease (transmitted by the kissing bug) and Rickettsial diseases (transmitted by ticks).

 In our entomology laboratory, we have basic mosquito rearing capabilities, and we have two experimental huts.
 These are replicas of local houses which are fully screened in, so that mosquitoes we release into the hut won’t escape.
 In the lab, we rear Aedes aegypti mosquitoes for different experiments, such as testing new mosquito control devices in the experimental huts, or testing for insecticide resistance.
 We also collect adult mosquitoes from homes in the community, and bring them back to the laboratory to sort by species and sex.
 These mosquitoes are later analysed for the presence of DENV, CHIKV, ZIKV and other viruses.
-How have the local communities responded to your research?

 Local communities have been very receptive to our research.
 The work began as a grassroots research initiative, supported by Ecuadorian institutions and Ecuadorian researchers, and our research focus is driven by public health priorities in Ecuador.
 When I started working with urban communities in Machala during my PhD, I developed a close relationship with the community leaders.
 They were very receptive and were glad that we were paying attention to the broader social-ecological problems associated with dengue fever, which include access to potable water, garbage collection, housing conditions, etc.

 At that time, my role as a researcher was to create a space where community leaders could have a dialogue with public health leaders, to identify their needs and develop joint solutions.
 Today, my role is to ensure that our research stimulates the development of new interventions that can reduce the risk of these mosquito-borne diseases.
 This is the nature of translational science – to move from the bench to real world solutions.
-What have been the most challenging aspects in carrying out your fieldwork?

 One of the greatest challenges we faced was when the earthquake occurred in April 2016.
 My role changed dramatically from researcher to emergency responder.
 A 7.8 magnitude earthquake devastated the north-central coast of Ecuador, resulting in the worst natural disaster in many decades.
 We immediately stopped all research and relocated to the disaster area.
 We raised funds from the US and worked with local organisations to set up a primary care clinic and medical brigades to attend to people from the most affected communities.
 This required close coordination with the local Ministry of Health, the National Secretary of Risk, local religious organisations, and the Sathya Sai School.